BenYemini/MITRE-Technique-Querier-Tool/README.md

 - Ensure a stable internet connection for fetching technique descriptions from the MITRE ATT&CK repository.

 ## Feedback
 Your feedback is valuable!
-If you encounter any issues or have suggestions for improvement, please create an issue or contact [your contact information].
+If you encounter any issues or have suggestions for improvement, please create an issue or contact me.